fabiancruzcs/CTF-Writeups/Warmups/Twine.md

 However, I later received a hint from the Discord admins suggesting that steganography might not be necessary for this challenge.
 They asked me, "Is there another name for what is shown in the picture?"

-This hint redirected my focus to the image's original filename, phpxpoEjO.
+This hint redirected my focus to the image's original filename, "phpxpoEjO".
 I revisited the image's metadata and pondered its implications, but still made no progress.

 <p align="center">ExifTool online tool:</p>
 <p align="center">